The Cathedral Music Department is lead by the Diocesan Director of Music, joined by our Cathedral Organist and a team of professional Lay Clerks.

 cathedralorganist@rcaos.org.uk

-Alex Wilson is the organist at St George’s Cathedral, where he accompanies the weekly services and works with the choirs.
+Alex Flower is the organist at St George’s Cathedral, where he accompanies the weekly services and works with the choirs.
 He can also be seen as a freelance recitalist, accompanist, teacher and continuo player around London.
 After graduating from the University of Oxford with a first class music degree, Alex moved to London and continued his development as Organ Scholar of St Mary’s Bourne Street.
 He studied organ with William Whitehead and is a prizewinning Fellow of the Royal College of Organists, and is currently completing an MMus degree at the Guildhall School of Music.
 Alex is also an organ teacher at King’s College School, Wimbledon, and the School Organist at St Paul’s School, where he teaches and plays for services.

 Lay Clerks